Finding Community on Campus, Plans for Winter Break, and Finishing Strong

 A common barrier to persistence in year one of college is finding and feeling a sense of belonging within the campus community.
 Pairs should use this month's meeting to discuss this important topic.
 Additionally, it's never too soon to talk about plans for the winter break.
 Finally, pairs should make sure to discuss academics, including preparation for exams and finishing the semester strong.

 Discussion Topic #1- Finding Community on Campus

-A great deal of research on first generation college students highlights the importance of social integration to student persistence .
+A great deal of research on first generation college students highlights the importance of social integration to student persistence in year one of college.
 Particularly, for students of color, issues of racism (institutional, implicit, and blatant acts of racism), can lead to feelings of loneliness, disengagement, and a belief in imposter syndrome- the notion that they don't belong in predominately white institutions of higher learning.
 To set themselves up for success, particularly in year one, students should explore engaging with at least one campus organization while also cultivating a group of supportive peers with similar goals.
 Use this time for mentors to share their experience, followed by mentees sharing their goals and activities to be engaged in the larger campus community.